JharD-1/Cloze-Builder/README.md

-# Frontend Mentor - QR code component solution
+# Clozer Builder component

-I've just completed a front-end coding challenge from @frontendmentor! 🎉

-You can see my solution here: https://www.frontendmentor.io/solutions/qr-code-component-ujqQPsMztC
+I've just created a Clozer builder🎉 what this does is that it create a quick fill-in-the-blanks question from a random group of text entered in the input✨

 ## Table of contents